mishelashala/intro-to-ddd/003-strategic-design.md

 Adopting cohesive mechanisms can help us encapsulate complex operations, and by doing so, declutter our core model.

+### Segfregated Core

+It is common to have elements in the core domain that support or serve third parties.
+When we encounter this types of elements we must extract and seggregated them from the core domain into their own modules.

+We must always aim to strenghten the core domain and its elements.
+When an element doesn't server the core domain, but a third parties, we weak our domain and lose cohesion inside the domain.

+Sometimes in order to extract and seggregate the complementary elements from the core into other modules we'll need to invest a big amount of time and effort.
+When this happens, we must accept and pay the price.
+A strong cohesion in the core model must be always a priority.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)